15 Different Types of Sanders & Their Uses (with Pictures)

 15. Right-Angle Disc Sander

-If you are just beginning to get started creating your workshop, we highly recommend getting a large supply of sandpaper, as you will use it up quickly.
-As your budget allows, we recommend purchasing a palm or orbital sander to handle most of your work and even take care of odd jobs around the house, followed by the disk sander and belt sander.
-Once you have these tools, it will be clear whether you need detailing sanders like the sanding sticks or the file sander.
-Happy hobbying!
+If you are just beginning to set up your workshop, we highly recommend getting a large supply of sandpaper, as you will use it quickly.
+As your budget allows, we recommend purchasing a palm or orbital sander to handle most of your work and take care of odd jobs around the house, followed by the disk sander and belt sander.
+Once you have these tools, you can decide if you need detailing sanders like the sanding sticks or the file sander.
+Happy sanding!

 Featured Image Credit: Vitalis83, Shutterstock